SemanticMediaWiki/SemanticMediaWiki/includes/dic/README.md

 SimpleDependencyBuilder implements the DependencyBuilder to enable access to objects and other invoked arguments.

+The builder will detect a ciruclar reference within an object definition that might occur when using a self-reference within its defintion.

 ```php
 $builder = new SimpleDependencyBuilder( new FooDependencyContainer() );